A guide from Perfume to Cologne

 The intensity and longevity of a perfume is based on the concentration, intensity and longevity of the aromatic compounds (natural essential oils/perfume oils) used: As the percentage of aromatic compounds increases, so does the intensity and longevity of the scent created.
 Different perfumeries or perfume houses assign different amounts of oils to each of their perfumes.
 Therefore, although the oil concentration of a perfume in Eau de Parfum (EDP) dilution will necessarily be higher than the same perfume in Eau de Toilette (EDT) from within the same range, the actual amounts can vary between perfume houses.
 An EDT from one house may be stronger than an EDP from another house.

 The precise formulae of commercial perfumes are kept secret.
-Even if they were widely published, they would be dominated by such complex ingredients and odorants, that they would be of little use in providing a guide to the general consumer in description of the experience of a scent.
+Even if they were widely published, they would be dominated by such complex ingredients and odorants, that they would be of little use in providing a guide to the general consumer in the description of a scent.
 Nonetheless, connoisseurs of perfume can become extremely skillful at identifying components and origins of scents.

 Short description of Fragrance Notes